 When using an MJPEG stream, the recording mode "Camera" will pass the MJPEG frames straight to the output, bypassing decompression/compression, so this is the fastest to record.
 Frames are decoded in a different thread for display.

 When using an RGB stream, the frames are uncompressed for display/compositing and then recompressed for output, and this is taking some time.
 My understanding is that this is the current bottleneck.

 I'm not sure about the truncation.
 I'll have to do my own experiments.
 Using 0-second delay vs using longer delay shouldn't really make a difference in terms of performance.
 The frames are sourced from the buffer in the same way.
 However there might be a laps of time where the buffer isn't full and there is no frame at the expected delay, in which case nothing will be output.
 Maybe this could explain the truncation and framerate difference?

 Next version will have a mode for recording without compression whatsoever.
 This is only for the "Camera" recording mode at the moment.
 It increases performance for high bandwidth cameras that send RGB frames like USB 3.0 industrial cameras and possibly newer high end webcams.
 It takes a ton of space though.

 I'm looking at options on how to improve the workflow.
 I think this self-training use-case is very interesting and Kinovea should support it.
 The difficult part is that bottlenecks vary depending people's machines, cameras, and over time as hardware and connection standards evolve.

-Here is a diagram of the flow of frames during capture and recording I did a while ago.
+Here is a diagram of the flow of frames during capture and recording [ edit: removed the link, this is very much obsolete now ] I did a while ago.
 Hopefully not too cryptic.
 In the diagram the "performance path" is when you select recording mode "Camera", and the WYSIWYG path is when you select "Display".